mc-lan/GMCSC/README.md

 # GMCSC

-Generalized Multi-view Collaborative Subspace Clustering
+Generalized Multi-view Collaborative Subspace Clustering, IEEE Transactions on Circuits and Systems for Video Technology, 2021

 If you find the repo useful, please kindly cite the paper below